agnescameron/teaching-site/_posts/2020-03-16-seeking-arrangements.md

 {{page.assignment}}

 Can you see patterns and relationships in the data?
 How do you link between different ideas?
 When you display the data a particular way, does it give you something you didn't expect?
 What does it feel like to explore your data set?

+If you don't want to use the data set you collected last week, feel free to use one of the ones we've explored in class.

 **inspiration**
  [yale aids memorial project](http://yamp.org)